-Real estate commission split plans will vary by franchise, and sometimes, plans can vary by branch of the same franchise.
-It’s important to do your research in your local market to ensure you’re getting enough value from the brokerage to justify what you’re paying them out of pocket.
+Real estate commission split plans will vary by franchise, and sometimes plans can vary by branch of the same franchise.
+It’s important to do your research in your local market to ensure you get enough value from the brokerage to justify what you pay them out of pocket.

-The portion kept by the brokerage is used to cover marketing costs, technology, office overhead, franchise fees, and salaries of the office workers.
+The portion the brokerage keeps is used to cover marketing costs, technology, office overhead, franchise fees, and salaries of the office workers.

-Coldwell Banker is known as being one of the most tech-forward franchises in the industry.
-They invest in tools that increase lead generation and streamline transactions.
-Plus, they purchase national media coverage to increase brand awareness, which helps their real estate agents make more money.
+Coldwell Banker is known as one of the most tech-forward franchises in the industry.
+It invests in tools that increase lead generation and streamline transactions.
+Plus, it purchases national media coverage to increase brand awareness, which helps its real estate agents make more money.

 But agents largely bear the cost of these tools.
 Granted, it’s cheaper than paying for these things on your own, but they still eat into your bottom line.
 And if you don’t know how to take advantage of these tools to increase your income, you won’t be getting your money’s worth.

 Career site Glassdoor.com provides more insight from agents about what it’s like to work for Coldwell Banker.
-Like many other franchises, the reviews are a mixed bag, but many of the company’s agents or former agents say the commission split is one of the worst they’ve seen.
+Like many other franchises, the reviews are mixed, but many of the company’s agents or former agents say the commission split is one of the worst they’ve seen.

-On the plus side, agents love the ongoing investments the franchise makes in their agents.
-They provide educational opportunities to help agents stay competitive in the market and plenty of growth opportunities.
-New agents can take advantage of their top-rated training programs and real estate technology to scale up quickly.
+On the plus side, agents love the ongoing investments the franchise makes in its agents.
+It provides educational opportunities to help agents stay competitive in the market and plenty of growth opportunities.
+New agents can take advantage of its top-rated training programs and real estate technology to scale up quickly.

-But on the downside, many agents have mentioned that Coldwell Banker keeps too much of their paychecks, especially when you’re first starting with the company.
-Agents note they can make more money at other real estate companies and that rates are not competitive.
+But on the downside, many agents mentioned that Coldwell Banker keeps too much of their paychecks, especially when they first started with the company.
+Agents note that they can make more money at other real estate companies and that Coldwell Banker's rates aren't competitive.

-It all comes down to whether the training, tools, and marketing will help to offset the lower commission splits.
+For some, the training, tools, and marketing are enough to offset the lower commission splits.

 As a Clever Partner Agent, you don’t have to spend thousands of dollars on desk fees, marketing, admin, and other expenses charged by your brokerage.
-Instead, Clever sends you qualified leads and will pay you a flat-rate commission fee when you close the deal.
-This takes much of the guesswork out of the process and lightens costs on your end, so all you have to do is win the sale and collect your pay.
+Instead, Clever sends you qualified leads and pays you a flat-rate commission fee when you close the deal.
+This system means less guesswork and lighter costs on your end, so all you have to do is win the sale and collect your pay.